-Visstun's "Everything Green" program will add 35% Post-Consumer Recycled Fiber (PCF) to ALL of paper cup, container, & lid products in 2019 - at no additional cost to customers!
-This includes our Paper Hot, Cold, and Microwave cups and containers as well as our Vx2™ Double Wall Cups and P2™ paper lids.
-Post-Consumer Recycled Fiber is expensive; so, to keep our products price neutral and to further shrink our global footprint, we are reducing paperboard thickness 3% to 6%.
-Our Post-Consumer Recycled Fiber paperboard is more rigid and feels & performs like the thicker regular boards.
+Rather than offer recycled cups as an option, Visstun® replaced all the paper used for all cup types with recycled paper.
+Visstun has added 35% Post-Consumer Recycled Fiber (PCF) to ALL of paper cup, container, & lid products at no additional cost to customers!
+This includes our Paper Hot, Cold, and Microwave cups and containers as well as our Vx2® Double Wall Cups and P2™ paper lids.

 Why focus on Post-Consumer Recycled Fiber?
 Right now, the United States has a recycling crisis.
 Consumers are recycling paperboard products more than ever...
 But, there's nowhere for it to go!
 Visstun® decided that providing a use for Post-Consumer Recycled Fiber (PCF) in our cups and containers is an important, socially responsible first step.